In these conditions, unless the context agrees otherwise:

 9.2 Claims for defective goods must be made to the seller within 3 days of the defect becoming apparent.
 The seller may request that the goods are available for inspection at the buyer’s premises or may request return of the goods.

 9.3 If the seller agrees the defect, the goods will be replaced or a refund made for the price.

 10.1 No goods delivered to the buyer which are in accordance with the contract will be accepted for return without the prior written approval of the seller in accordance with the sellers returns authorisation procedure and on terms to be determined at the absolute discretion of the seller.

-10.2 If the seller agrees to accept any such goods for return the buyer shall be liable to pay a handling charge of 10% of the invoice price.
-Such goods must be returned by the buyer carriage-paid to the seller in their original shopping carton.
+10.2 If the seller agrees to accept any such goods for return the buyer shall be liable to pay a handling charge relative to the invoice price, this handling charge will be a percentage of the original purchase price and the percentage will vary depending on product(s).
+Such goods must be returned by the buyer carriage-paid to the seller in their original packaging.

 10.3 Goods returned without prior written approval of the seller may be at the sellers absolute discretion be returned to the buyer or stored at the buyers cost without prejudice to any rights or remedies the seller may have.

 11.1 The goods shall be at the buyers risk from delivery

 11.2 In spite of delivery having been made property in the goods shall not pass from the seller until: